 So most trade that you think is between America and China is really Americans going and buying something at Walmart.

-So all transactions really are that are voluntary or mutually beneficial, you want the TV more than you want your six hundred dollars, and the person who made the TV wants your six hundred dollars more than the TV, and so you make a trade.
+You want the TV more than you want your $600, and the person who made the TV wants your $600 more than the TV, and so you make a trade.

-You can draw a circle around that and say, Oh my goodness, at the end of the year, a million people bought a TV at Walmart, and they were all individually happy.
+You can draw a circle around that and say, oh, my goodness, at the end of the year, a million people bought a TV at Walmart, and they were all individually happy.

-But if you say that all the TVs came from China, we now have a trade deficit, and so people say, Well, we were ripped off.
+But if you say that all the TVs came from China, we now have a trade deficit.

-In other words, that they prevent American goods from going into their country, which hurts our farmers, our manufacturers, uh, our ranchers and and other uh other industries, and I'm not even including intellectual property theft, and and we're giving free and free access to our markets at very low tariff rates.
+In other words, that they prevent American goods from going into their country, which hurts our farmers, our manufacturers, our ranchers, and other industries.

-I mean, that that just seems fair that seems simply like fundamentally fair to me.
+That seems simply like fundamentally fair to me.

 You know, we're the number one importer of goods in the world, but we're also the number two exporter of goods in the world.

-So we do make a great deal off of trade, and I think my argument is that in each individual trade they have to be mutually beneficial.
+And I think my argument is that in each individual trade, they have to be mutually beneficial.

 If you draw a circle around them, you can show that we have a trade deficit.